uashraf1981/AWS/Security/README.md

                   launching an instance, you specify the key pair or generate a new key pair.
 The public key part of this key gets stored in the .ssh/authorized_keys file on the instance.

+                  The .ssh/authorized_keys file basically contains the public keys for the instance.
+If your private keys have become compromised, then you can replace the public ken in your instance in this file.
+Otherwise, the only other option would be to boot up a new EC2 instance.

                   Important: AWS DO NOT store the private key pairs so if you lose the private key for an instance-store- backed instance, then you need to terminate the instance and launch a new one, and you will loose data.
 Interestingly, if however, you loose the keys to an EBS-backed instance, then you still recover it.